 This tool assists project managers in making informed decisions by comparing costs against benefits and assessing financial viability.

-By calculating the monetary value of costs and benefits, considering factors like return on investment, internal rate of return, net present value, and payback period, a cost-benefit analysis provides an objective metric for decision-making.
+A cost-benefit analysis calculates the monetary value of costs and benefits, considering factors like return on investment, internal rate of return, net present value, and payback period.
+Thus, it provides an objective metric for decision-making.

 It provides a structured approach to decision-making but should be conducted with careful consideration and valid input data for reliable results.